Shreyas-Bha/EmailerBot/README.md

 # EmailerBot
 A bot that emails you every morning with information.

+Instructions:

-Instructions: Put all neccessary information in input_info.txt before running
+<b>Put all neccessary information in input_info.txt before running</b>

 Bot commands:
 Sending the bot an email will send you back the same email the next time it sends an email.